MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onUpdate

 To run an action on update, a Snap must expose the `onUpdate` entry point.
-This method is called after the Snap is updated successfully.
+MetaMask calls the `onUpdate` handler method after the Snap is updated successfully.

 :::note
 For MetaMask to call the Snap's `onUpdate` method, you must request the